Spain sends 10,000 more troops, police to flood-hit Valencia – DW – 11/02/2024

 Barcelona coach Hansi Flick also said calling off all games might have been the right decision.

-"For me it's a tragedy, we also had this in Germany three years ago, it's also horrible to see this," he said, referring to flash flooding in Germany's Ahr Valley in July 2021 which killed more than 180 people.
+"For me it's a tragedy.
+We also had this in Germany three years ago.
+It's also horrible to see this," he said, referring to flash flooding in Germany's Ahr Valley in July 2021 that killed more than 180 people.

 nm/msh (Reuters, AP, AFP)